Diabolical Plots is open for submissions through the end of July 2016.

-NOTE: There seem to be some issues with the email notification system.
+NOTE: During the last submission window there were some problems with email notifications getting through to users.
 If you think of it when submitting, write down the tracking number shown in your browser; you can use that to check the status at any time.(normally that would also be emailed in an auto-notification).
 If you didn’t write that down, you can query as described below–just be careful not to mention your story title to disqualify, just say the email address you used to submit.

-Word count: 2000 words or less.
+Word count: 3500 words or less.
 This is a firm limit.
-If you submit a longer story, it will be rejected unread and that will be your only chance this submission window.
-Do not query to ask permission either–the answer will be no.
+If you submit a longer story, it will be rejected unread and that will count as a submission.
+Do not query to ask permission to submit something longer either–the answer will be no.

-Pay rate: 6 cents per word (the professional rate as deemed by SFWA)
+Pay rate: 8 cents per word (more than the professional rate as deemed by SFWA)

 Simultaneous submissions: No.